Serve as a State Patrol trooper or inspector

 - State Patrol troopers and inspectors are represented by the Wisconsin Law Enforcement Bargaining Unit

-Before an applicant may begin employment as a State Patrol trooper or inspector, they must meet recruitment qualifications established by the State of Wisconsin, the Law Enforcement Standards Board and the Wisconsin State Patrol.
+Before an applicant may begin employment as a State Patrol trooper or inspector, they must meet recruitment qualifications established by the state of Wisconsin, the Law Enforcement Standards Board and the Wisconsin State Patrol.
+These recruitment qualifications include:

 - Authorization to work in the United States (form I-9).